lovepreetlakhman/BookStore/LovepreetsBookStore/README.txt

 8:53 pm deleted default class1.cs file in all projects 9:24 pm renamed models folder to viewModels
 9:26 pm modified startup.cs service
+9:30 pm runned the application and reviewed the browser presentation